Tanera Mòr

 Tanera Mòr (Tannara Mòr) is a sporadically inhabited island in Loch Broom in the Inner Hebrides of Scotland, the largest of the Summer Isles.
 It was the last permanently inhabited island in that group.
 Tanera Mòr has issued its own postage stamps and was the location of Frank Fraser Darling's book Island Years.
-In 2014, it was reported that it had been sold to Ian Wace, whose plans were to regenerate the island's existing croft houses.
+In 2014, it was reported that it was purchased by Ian Wace, with the intention of regenerating the decaying island.

 Geography

 Looking northwards from Rubh' Ard-na-goine on Tanera Mòr.
 The village of Polbain can be seen on the mainland in the distance.

 Tanera Mòr is around 310 ha and reaches a height of 124 m.
 The highest hill is Meall Mòr (a common Scottish mountain name, meaning a "big rounded hill").

 The rock is Torridonian sandstone covered with peat and pasture.